LEQO-Framework/leqo-backend/docs/usage/annotations.rst

 Output
 ------

-Output qubits, also referred to as linking qubits, act as exit points for quantum states transferred between snippets.
+Output qubits, also referred to as linking qubits, act as exit points for quantum states transferred between snippets (see :ref:`Linking Qubit definition <definition_table>`).
 They may exist in arbitrary states, including entangled configurations.

 One output is defined as a single alias (:class:`~openqasm3.ast.AliasStatement`) with a single ``@leqo.output`` annotation.